sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 $$p(s) = \frac{d r}{d s}$$

-For generality, let's encode the second property as saying that the value of the reserve is some function of the total value of the supply
+For generality, let's encode the third property as saying that the value of the reserve is some function of the total value of the supply

 $$r(s) = f(p s)$$